kush980/Sentiment_Analysis/README.md

 ### The text has been cleaned using stopwords from the nltk package and is filtered to not removing "negative" words like no,not,neither..etc .

-### The cleaned tects has been stored into the corpus and from that all the words has been stored into a bag of words from where we train our model.
+### The cleaned texts has been stored into the corpus and from that all the words has been stored into a bag of words from where we train our model.
 The best accuracy i was able to obtain was 80% .